A Members' Posts

 +1

 Free: persecaria purple fantasy (Morden SM4) Gifted Really nice Persicaria, Runcinata purple fantasy.
 I love these plants they are a great foil for plants.
 I got a cutting last year and this year it is flourishing.
 Maybe 1 foot x 3' The last two pictures are in my garden now.
+I still have two tomatoes left if anyone wants them .

 Photo of free persecaria purple fantasy (Morden SM4) #1